OfficeDev/Microsoft-Teams-Samples/samples/app-complete-auth/csharp/README.md

 Using this C# sample, you can check authenticate in bot,tab and messaging extention with sso, facebook and using user name and password.

 ## Included Features
-* Teams SSO (tab, bot, messaging extension, link unfurling)
+* Teams SSO (tabs, bots, messaging extensions, link unfurling)
-* Facebook Authentication (tab, bot, messaging extension, link unfurling)
+* Facebook Authentication (tabs, bots, messaging extensions, link unfurling)
-* Adaptive Card
+* Adaptive Cards
-* Task Module
+* Task Modules
+* Graph API
+* MSAL.js 2.0 support

 ### **Interaction with app**